notnyt/beaglebone/README.md

 These trigger types are represented by the symbols :RISING, :FALLING, :BOTH, and :NONE

-This example will wait for a rising edge to continue.
+This example will wait for a rising edge to continue, then output the type of edge trigger that was detected.

 ```ruby
 # Initialize pin P9_11 in INPUT mode